Italy's man in a hurry faces questions as he starts coalition talks

-Renzi has promised a rapid programme of reforms, pledging to tackle the electoral and constitutional system, overhaul the public administration and reform labour market and tax rules, all within four months of taking office.
+Renzi has promised a rapid program of reforms, pledging to tackle the electoral and constitutional system, overhaul the public administration, and reform labor market and tax rules all within four months of taking office.

-Talks began in the morning with the smaller parties in the current ruling coalition, but the most important meeting was in the evening between Renzi, who leads the Democratic Party (PD), and Angelino Alfano, leader of the centre-right NCD party, whose support will be vital to forming majority in parliament.
+Talks began with the smaller parties in the current ruling coalition, with the main meeting expected later in the evening between Renzi, who leads the Democratic Party, and Angelino Alfano, leader of the center-right NCD party, whose support will be vital to forming majority in parliament.

-Speaking to reporters afterward, Alfano confirmed the NCD's support for a Renzi government with some conditions.
-He ruled out a "wealth tax" that some in the PD desire, and said he wanted an economy minister that agreed with his party's aims.

-"We want someone (in the economy ministry) who is not against our proposals, but who, like us, holds them dear," Alfano said, declining to name any possible candidates.

-After Renzi concludes consultations with parliamentary groups on Wednesday morning, Alfano said the parties planning to support the government will hold a meeting in the afternoon to see if their visions for economic reforms are compatible.

-Though Alfano's conditions do not appear to be insurmountable, Renzi, the 39-year-old mayor of Florence, has begun to experience some of the difficulties of Roman politics as he tries to build a cabinet with some high profile candidates ruling themselves out.
+But a day after he was given a mandate to form a new government, Renzi, the 39-year-old mayor of Florence, has already begun to experience some of the difficulties of Roman politics as he tries to build a cabinet with some high profile candidates ruling themselves out.

-As Alfano confirmed, the economy ministry has attracted particular scrutiny.
-It is unclear whether Renzi will appoint a politician with the experience of running a large department or turn to another technocrat to succeed the outgoing minister, former Bank of Italy official Fabrizio Saccomanni.
+The economy ministry has attracted particular scrutiny and it remains unclear whether Renzi will appoint a politician with experience of running a large department or turn to another technocrat to succeed the outgoing minister, former Bank of Italy official Fabrizio Saccomanni.

 Lucrezia Reichlin, a highly regarded professor at the London Business School who is in the running to become deputy governor of the Bank of England, has been widely tipped but has so far given no clear signal of her intentions.